 Solo 401(k)

-Plan Overview: The Solo 401(k), sometimes referred to as an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan designed for businesses without employees or if the only employee is your spouse.
-Solo 401(k)s operate much like employer-sponsored 401(k) plans, and let you make contributions as both an employee or an employer with pre-tax money.
-This provides more savings than SEPs or IRAs; however, the increased savings potential may be offset by more limited investment options.
-Using a solo 401(k), you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.
+Plan Overview: Solo 401(k)s, also called an Individual 401(k) or one-participant 401(k) plan, is a retirement savings plan meant for businesses with no employees or when the sole employee is your spouse.
+Solo 401(k)s operate much like employer-sponsored 401(k) plans, and allow you to contribute as both the employer and the employee with pre-tax money.
+This offers more savings versus SEPs or IRAs; however, the additional opportunities often come with more restricted investment choices.
+With this type of plan, you can make either traditional or Roth deferrals, which have the same tax benefits as their IRA contribution counterparts.

 - Contributions as an employer (as an employer) must not surpass 25% of your net self-employment income, which is calculated as net profits less half of your self-employment tax and the deferrals you made.